pooltogether/pooltogether-pool-contracts/README.md

 **If you want to run PoolTogether locally in an isolated test environment check out the [PoolTogether Mock](https://github.com/pooltogether/pooltogether-contracts-mock) project**

 # Ethereum Networks

+PoolTogether V2 is an upgradeable system.
+Each deployed contract is actually a "Proxy" that points to an "Implementation" contract.
+When making calls on any contract make sure to use the Proxy address, not the implementation.

 ## Mainnet